diemestma/economic-complexity-indices/README.md

 # Economic Complexity Indices
-This repository contains two methods to calculate the Economic Complexity Index (ICE).
-The ICE is an indicator of the sophistication of the productive structure of a city, region or country.
+This repository contains two methods to calculate the Economic Complexity Index (ECI).
+The ECI is an indicator of the sophistication of the productive structure of a city, region or country.

 ## Content
 - [ice.R](/ice.R).
 In this R Script you will find the following:
    1. The code to calculate the binary Revealed Comparative Advantage (RCA) matrix.[^1]
-   2. The code to calculate the ICE by two methods: 1) the reflections method[^1] and 2) the matrix method[^2].
+   2. The code to calculate the ECI by two methods: 1) the reflections method[^1] and 2) the matrix method[^2].
 - [ice.do](/ice.do).
-In this Do File you will only find the code to calculate the RCA and the ICE using the matrix method.
+In this Do File you will only find the code to calculate the RCA and the ECI using the matrix method.
 Note that the MATA environment is used.

 Note: for any improvement suggestions you can send me an email to dffjs98@gmail.com